Arboriculture is a Team Sport Dr. John Ball, CTSP, South Dakota State University

-Business in Crisis: A Personal Story
+Business During Crisis: A Personal Story

 ID and Importance of Wood Decay Fungi Christine Balk, The Davey Tree Expert Company

 Wood decay fungi are all around us!
-Fungi don’t follow rules and therefore, do not take the safety of arborists into consideration.
-It is crucial as arborists, to understand the benefits and risks of fungi in urban environments and how to properly identify them.
+Fungi don’t follow rules and, therefore, do not take the safety of arborists into consideration.
+It is crucial as arborists to understand the benefits and risks of fungi in urban environments and how to properly identify them.

-SRS Climbing Systems – Work Positioning Techniques Aaron Feather, CTSP, Cumberland Valley Tree Service This presentation will cover the technical work positioning techniques involved with SRS climbing systems.
+SRS Climbing Systems – Work Positioning Techniques Aaron Feather, CTSP, Cumberland Valley Tree Service This presentation will cover the technical work-positioning techniques involved with SRS climbing systems.

-Return of the Cicadas in 2021 Dr Michael Raupp, University of Maryland – Entomology For seventeen years they have been feeding on plant roots underground.
-In the spring of 2021 from Georgia to New York and as far west as Illinois trillions of Brood X periodical cicadas will emerge from the earth.
-In some locations, densities will reach 1.5 million per acre.
-We will explore the natural history, evolution, ecology, and behavior of the seven indigenous species of periodical cicadas.
-We will learn how they damage trees and shrubs and discuss the long and short-term implications of this damage for plant health and survival.
+For 17 years they have been feeding on plant roots underground.
+This spring of 2021, from Georgia to New York and as far west as Illinois, trillions of Brood X periodical cicadas will emerge!
+Some densities will reach 1.5 million per acre.
+We will explore the natural history, evolution, ecology and behavior of the seven indigenous species of periodical cicadas.
+Learn how they damage trees and shrubs and the long- and short-term implications for plant health and survival.
 Strategies for reducing the economic and sociologic impact of cicadas will be discussed.
-For urban planners and city foresters, the timing and location of tree planting are critical considerations.
-For arborists managing institutional, commercial, and residential properties intervention tactics including the use of insecticides, physical barriers, and mechanical controls will be reviewed.
+For urban planners and city foresters, the timing, location and type of trees planted are critical considerations.
+Intervention tactics including the use of insecticides, physical barriers and mechanical controls will be reviewed.

 Beyond the 1099: Are your Workers Employees or Contractors?
 Bryan Zliman, Zlimen & McGuiness, PLLC Help your business avoid costly fines and penalties.
 Correctly classifying employees and independent contractors is critical to staffing your business and staying on the right side of the DOL and IRS.
 We’ll look at the differences between W-2 and 1099 workers, the advantages to each structure, and how to ensure workers are properly classified.
 Real-life examples and frequently asked questions will be included.

 The COVID-19 pandemic has affected virtually every corner of our lives.
-The implications of shelter-at-home orders, business closings, and the nearly universal reduction in spending have impacted us all.
+The implications of shelter-at-home orders, business closings and the nearly universal reduction in spending have impacted us all.

-In this program, you’ll discover how to retool your marketing and sales strategies so you can better connect with your customers and grow your business – even in the middle of a pandemic.
+Discover how to retool your marketing and sales strategies so you can better connect with your customers and grow your business – even in the middle of a pandemic.

-Mentoring: A Solution to Employee Problems and Growth Matt Hogarth, CTSP, Higher Ground Tree Care, LLC Have you ever wondered how to hold employees accountable for personal and professional growth; motivate them to break bad habits that undermine their success; build stronger teams; turn adversity into growth in your people; or how to keep your top performers?
+Mentoring: A Solution to Employee Problems and Growth Matt Hogarth, CTSP, Higher Ground Tree Care, LLC Have you ever wondered how to hold employees accountable for personal and professional growth, motivate them to break bad habits that undermine their success, build stronger teams, turn adversity into growth in your people or how to keep your top performers?
 Dive into these and other “sticky” topics and share practical strategies that are front and center in the day-to-day world of tree work.

 Nutrition and Fertilization for Trees and Shrubs Zack Shier, Joseph Tree Service

 Importance of Climbing and Rigging Gear Inspections Craig Bachmann, Tree 133 LLC Tree company owners/managers are overloaded with demands of the business.
 Time is money and crews need to be in the field.
 This means gear inspection is often postponed in favor of production.
 Another challenge is suspect climbing gear available on the internet – climbers are trusting their lives to potentially dangerous equipment.
-In an industry with recognized hazards, who is responsible for the fall protection equipment of climber employees?
+In an industry with recognized hazards, who is responsible for the fall-protection equipment of climber employees?
 How can we better manage these risks to protect our employees and our businesses?
 Dig into the results of research with industry experts, including business leaders, risk managers, regulators and insurers.

-Urban Rigging Lawrence Schultz, Pfanner Man An in depth real life analysis of the challenges and considerations encountered in the concrete jungle.
+Urban Rigging Lawrence Schultz, Pfanner Man An in-depth real-life analysis of the challenges and considerations encountered in the concrete jungle.
 Rope rigging is the most demanding and technical type of work an arborist will encounter, especially when the space is limited and the targets are close.
 The fundamentals of the techniques we learn become the building blocks of the plan we construct to safely take apart each arboricultural puzzle we encounter.
 So how do we use those fundamentals to figure out the toughest puzzles in the tightest spaces?
 We have to apply our knowledge creatively.
-In this course we will take a look at unique combinations of those same old tried and true building blocks to accomplish the seemingly impossible.
+In this course, we will take a look at unique combinations of those same old tried-and-true building blocks to accomplish the seemingly impossible.

+We will review and discuss the most important changes in sections 4.1, 4.2, and 4.3 with a focus on section 4.2, Incidental Line Clearance.
 This presentation is not intended to be an interpretation of the standard in any way.
 Nor is it intended to be a substitute for the standard itself.
 It’s meant merely to be an overview of some of the changes.